 By using case studies, role playing, and group assignments, students achieve a strong sense of professionalism.
-They are guided by the Code of Ethics and Standards of Practice of their provincial regulatory body, the College of Licensed Practical Nurses of BC (CLPNBC).
+They are guided by the Code of Ethics and Standards of Practice of their provincial regulatory body, the College of Licensed Practical

-At present, NIC delivers the Practical Nursing Program in two different ways.
-In Port Alberni, the content is delivered over 52 weeks and in Campbell River, the content is delivered over approximately 15 months with sessional breaks.
-In both locations, the program has three semesters.
-The first semester is approximately 15 weeks long and focuses on health promotion and prevention.
+Nurses of BC (CLPNBC).
+NIC delivers the Practical Nursing Program over three semesters.

+The first semester focuses on health promotion and prevention.
 The final three weeks of the first semester contain a community-focused practice experience.
 This practice experience is based in various communities in central and northern Vancouver Island.

-The second semester is approximately 15 weeks long and focuses on gerontological content.
+The second semester focuses on gerontological content.
 Students conclude this semester with a six-week practice experience in a complex care facility.

 The third and final semester has two components.
-The first component, which is approximately 15 weeks long, is dedicated to health promotion, prevention, and the management of health and disease in the acute care setting.
+The first component is dedicated to health promotion, prevention, and the management of health and disease in the acute care setting.
 Students conclude this component with a five-week practice experience in an acute care hospital.
 The second component is the final preceptorship.
 Preceptorship is approximately five weeks, or 160 hours, in length.
 During this experience, the student is partnered with a LPN and consolidates their learning as they gradually assume 100% of the LPN's workload.

 Licensed Practical Nurses (LPN) are integral members of the health care team, providing nursing care for families and individuals of all ages.
 The provincial regulatory framework currently states that LPNs work "under the direction of a medical practitioner" or "under the supervision of an registered nurse".
-However, LPNs are regulated by the College of Licensed Practical Nurses of British Columbia(CLPNBC) and are responsible and accountable for their own nursing practice.
+However, LPNs are regulated by the College of Licensed Practical Nurses of British Columbia (CLPNBC) and are responsible and accountable for their own nursing practice.

-LPNs have a broad scope of practice with many responsibilities, including medication administration, transcribing physicians orders, and working in a leadership role in residential care facilities.
 LPNs practice in a variety of settings including acute care hospitals, complex care facilities, community settings, rehabilitation centers, doctors' offices, clinics, and correctional facilities.
+LPNs have a broad scope of practice with many responsibilities, including medication administration, transcribing physicians' orders, and working in a leadership role in residential care facilities.
 The complexity of client care is increasing for all nurses and there are many post-basic educational opportunities for LPNs.
 There continues to be a strong demand for LPNs in the province.